MohamedRamzi9/Reference/Documentation/commit.md

 - <description of refactored features with file paths>

 ### Id
 - A unique identifier, can be sequential number or timestamp, to reference the commit in the changelog.
+In my case, I use `C` followed by a sequential number, e.g., `C1`, `C2`, etc.

 ### File paths
 - file paths should be relative to the project root for clarity.